 A study is deeper in its structure than a Survey and investigates a specific subject med with different follow-up questions depending on which answer was given in the previous question.
 In KLMS, you can split a Study and ask to follow up questions if an answer is yes or no. (Ex.
 Question 7 is answered Yes, then the user moves forward to Question 11 while the users who answered No move to question 8,9,10 for a deeper understanding of opinions, see Branching).
 With Surveys, the KLMS is giving information from Users to Management apart from KLMS being an educating tool for Management to educate the staff members or Students.
 It works both ways.
 In short, a survey lets you know >what a group of individuals think about a question a more strict form like yes/ no or defined choices.
 A Study explains how a group of individuals think on a question in more depth with open questions and free answers.

-A series of questions MCQ or other put together.
-Also called a Quiz (Qz).
-A test verifies that information in the Material is transformed into knowledge in the head of the user.
+A series of questions MCQs or other types of Questions put together is called a Test.
+Technically it can also be called a Quiz (Qz).
+A test verifies that information in the Study Material is transformed into knowledge in the head of the user.

-The test can be a normal Test during the Course or the Final Test.
+The test can be a normal Test during the Course, A test is called a Quiz before it is a Final Test.
 This final test wraps the Course and when the result is given, the Course is done.
-Depending on the Test Grade System, the Course is passed with a Diploma, Certification, or with or without any Grade set by the Course Creator or Admin.
+Depending on the Test Grade System, the Course is passed with a PArticipation Note, a Diploma, or a Certification.
+This end result of a Test is set by the Test creator or the Course Creator or an Academy Admin.

 A test can be a Study Tool and a part of the Material in the sense it's designed for learning purposes only.
 Such a Test is called a Study Quiz.
 During the Study Quiz (technically a Test from the perspective of KLMS), the user will have information and guidance on what to read and complement information and material in order to understand and answer correctly after submission of the Question is done.